 In the pink light of Paradise Valley, I choose a hike that feels unpleasantly like exercise.
-Halfway up, a much older woman in pink spandex breezes past me.
+Halfway up, a silver-haired woman in pink spandex breezes past me.
 She pauses only to say, “You can do this.
 The top is closer than you think.”

 I let myself believe it.
 And when I reach the summit, I cry.

 There is so much life left to live.

 Cover photo by Inggrid Koe | All other photographs my own